MatMoul/archfi/README.md

 wget matmoul.github.io/archfi<br />
 sh archfi

-as an alternative you can call (with this argument you have a learning message for each operation): sh archfi -l
+as an alternative you can call (with this argument you have a learning message for each operation):<br />
+sh archfi -l